Wharton County License Hearing Guide

 - Eligibility Requirements: You must meet certain requirements to be eligible for an occupational license, including demonstrating a need to drive for work, school, or essential household duties.

-- What You Can Drive For: An occupational license typically restricts your driving to specific times and locations, such as driving to and from work, school, or medical appointments.
+- What You Can Drive For: An occupational license typically allows you to drive to and from work, school, medical appointments, and essential household errands.

-- IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: Depending on the circumstances of your DUI arrest (such as your BAC level), the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back